-When you die without a will in California, the decedent’s estate must go through the probate process.
-California intestate succession laws will determine who of the decedent’s surviving relatives receives his/her property as well as what percentage of the estate they will receive.
+When a person dies without a will in California, their estate must go through the probate process.
+Additionally, California intestate succession laws will determine whom of the decedent’s surviving relatives receive his or her property.
+Furthermore, the court will also determine what percentage of the estate they receive.
 Read on to learn more about what happens when you die without a will in California.

-If the decedent is married and dies without a will in California, all of his community property interest will go to his/her surviving spouse.
-The surviving spouse can file a spousal property petition to prove ownership.
-The decedent’s separate property will be distributed as follows:
+If a married decedent dies without a will in California, all of their community property interest will go to the surviving spouse.
+Plus, the surviving spouse can file a spousal property petition to prove ownership.

 - The surviving spouse will receive all the decedent’s property if the decedent does not have any surviving children.

-- The surviving spouse will receive ½ of the separate property if the decedent has only one surviving child, and ⅓ of the property if the decedent has two surviving children.
+- The surviving spouse will receive ½ of the separate property if the decedent has only one surviving child, and ⅓ of the property if the decedent has two surviving children, and so on.

-A decedent’s estate is considered a separate legal entity for federal income tax purposes.
-If you are the personal representative of someone’s estate, you may need to file a final personal income tax return for the deceased person as well as an income tax return for the estate.
-Very large estates may also be required to pay federal estate taxes.
+If you are an estate’s representative, you may need to file a final personal income tax return for the decedent as well as an income tax return for the estate.
+Additionally, you may have to pay federal estate taxes for very large estates.

-Income taxes for the decedent must be paid and a personal income tax return filed for the current year up to the date of his/her death.
-If the estate earns gross income over $600 during the tax year or if a beneficiary is a nonresident alien, a separate estate tax return (Form 1041) must also be filed.
-Only very large estates are subject to paying federal estate taxes.
-In fact, 99.5% of all estates will not owe any federal gift/estate tax.
-As of 2015, if the estate is valued over $5.43 million, a federal tax return must be filed.
-Any taxes due must be paid within 9 months.
+More specifically, you must pay income taxes for the decedent and file a personal income tax return for the current year up to the date of their death.
+Furthermore, if the estate earned a gross income over $600 during the tax year or if a beneficiary is a nonresident alien, you must also file a separate estate tax return (Form 1041).

 If a loved one has died without a will, you will probably need some professional help to administer and settle the estate.
-Contact A People’s Choice for more information on how we can help you probate the estate.
-We can save you thousands of dollars as compared to hiring an attorney.
-Don’t take our word for it.
-Use our probate calculator to see just how much you will save using our services!
-Call 800-747-2780 today.
+Contact A People’s Choice for more information on how we can help you with the probate process.